This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-This matches our initial manual test results.
-Next, we traverse all positions, find all extra array elements, and subtract these extras from the initial maximum number.
+This is consistent with our initial manual test results.
+Next, we iterate through all positions, find all additional array element counts, and then subtract these excess amounts from the initial maximum count.

 template <typename T, std::size_t N = 0>